How to Stop iPhone Calendar Spam

 5. To delete this new calendar, tap Calendars at the bottom of the screen and tap the More Info button on the side of your spam calendar.
 Tap Delete Calendar at the bottom of the page.

-Removing Apple’s calendar app entirely and downloading one from a third party is also a potential solution — there are many calendar apps to choose from, so you can play around a bit to find the best one for you.
+Removing Apple’s calendar app and downloading one from a third party is also a possible solution – there’s a lot of calendar apps to choose from, so you can play around a bit to find the best one.

 Here are some of the best-rated calendar apps in the App Store: